ChrystalMoonBase/ChrystalMoonBase/systems/pod/mast-overview.md

 The mast is the central infrastructure element of the Pod.
 It serves three simultaneous functions:

-1. **Power generation** — two CIGS solar film arms (600 m² total) generate ~104–143 kW of electrical power
+1. **Power generation** — two roll-out CIGS solar film arms on the mast generate ~129–177 kW of continuous electrical power
-2. **Power distribution** — five Beam and Sensor Modules (BSMs), one per segment, deliver laser power to working robots up to 2+ km away
+2. **Power distribution** — five Beam and Sensor Modules (BSMs) on the mast deliver this power as a laser beam to working robots up to 2+ km away
 3. **Communications** — a Ka-band antenna at the mast top maintains continuous contact with Earth

 Everything else in the Pod concept depends on the mast being operational.
 If the mast fails to deploy, the mission ends before it begins.
 Mast deployment reliability is therefore the highest priority single engineering challenge in the Phase 0.2 concept.